-We blazed the trail in active, independent suspension, and have been refining it ever since.
-FSR technology delivers more control, comfort, and efficiency than any other suspension design, by effectively isolating chain torque and brake loads.
-Through our nearly 20-year progression of FSR we’ve been able to tune the ride to match the experience.
-The result: The same FSR technology that smoothes the trail for Jaroslav Kulhavy to sprint up the mountain faster than anyone in the world, and the same FSR technology that Sam Hill and Troy Brosnan call upon to capture another Downhill Rainbow Jersey.
+We blazed the trail in active and independent suspension, and have been refining it ever since.
+FSR technology delivers more comfort, control and efficiency than any other suspension design, by effectively isolating chain and brake loads.
+Through our 20-year progression of FSR we’ve been able to tune the ride to match the experience.
+The result: FSR technology is used to capture both Cross-Country and Downhill World Championships.

-Maximum traction means greater control.
-The FSR design is independent of brake forces, therefore it's free to compress and rebound over terrain features whether you're braking or not; allowing the tyres to maintain contact with the ground a greater percentage of the time.
-The rear brake and drivetrain are decoupled on “floating” seatstays, keeping the FSR suspension active under braking to provide maximum control when it’s most needed.
+WHAT MAXIMUM TRACTION MEANS GREATER CONTROL > The FSR design is independent of chain and brake forces, therefore it's free to compress and rebound over terrain features whether you're pedalling or not; allowing the tyres to maintain contact with the ground a greater percentage of the time.

-Smoothing the terrain increases an athlete’s endurance.
-Active suspension is free to absorb trail induced forces so the rider’s body doesn’t have to, ultimately reducing fatigue.
+WHAT SMOOTHING TERRAIN TO MINIMISE IMPACTS & REDUCE RIDER FATIGUE > Active suspension is free to absorb trail-induced forces so the rider’s body doesn’t have to.